RAK4200 WisDuo Breakout Board AT Command Manual

 OK

-This command is used to set the type of data to be sent: Confirmed/Unconfirmed.
+This command is used for setting the type of messages to be sent: Confirmed/Unconfirmed.

 Parameter: